clade/PyDAQmx/doc/installation.rst

 Installation
 ============

-You need first to install the NI DAQmx driver which is provided with your data-acquisition hardware.
-Please verify that you have install the driver the C API (which should be the case by default).
+First you need to install the NI DAQmx driver provided with your data-acquisition hardware.
+Please verify that you have installed together with the driver the C API (which should be the case by default).
 Check also that the C API reference help file is installed.

-After the installation of the driver, you need to find the location of the file :file:`NiDAQmx.h`.
+After installing the driver, you need to find the location of the file :file:`NIDAQmx.h`.
 On Windows XP, its location is :file:`C:/Program Files/National Instruments/NI-DAQ/DAQmx ANSI C/NIDAQmx.h`.
-If this not the case on your system, modify the file :file:`DAQmxConfig.py` in the module.
+If this not the case on your system, modify the :file:`DAQmxConfig.py` file in the :file:`PyDAQmx` module.

-The package is also working under linux (but be aware that only few linux distributions are supported by National Instruments)
+The package also works under linux (but be aware that only a few linux distributions are supported by National Instruments).

 To install PyDAQmx, download the `package`_ and run the command